XCodeTalker/spring-boot-jwt-example/README.md

 **Running in a multi-container enviroment for MySQL & phpMyAdmin using Docker Compose**

-**All you need is docker for desktop with WSL (if not already downloaded) and some depedecies which you can find in the pom.xml**
+**All you need is docker for desktop with WSL (if not already downloaded) and some dependecies which you can find in the pom.xml**